-- (a) All cannabis goods sales and consumption shall be limited to persons 21 years of age or older.
-Prior to selling cannabis goods to a customer, the licensee shall verify that the customer is 21 years of age or older. - (b) All sales at a cannabis event shall be performed by a retailer or microbusiness authorized to sell cannabis to retail customers.
+- (a) Prior to selling cannabis goods to a customer, the licensee shall verify that the customer is 21 years of age or older. - (b) Each sale at a cannabis event shall be performed by a retailer or microbusiness authorized to sell cannabis to retail customers.
 The cannabis event organizer may also sell cannabis goods at the temporary cannabis event if the organizer separately holds a license authorizing the retail sale of cannabis goods. - (c) All sales at a cannabis event shall occur on the dates stated on the license and shall occur at the location stated on the license.
-All onsite sales of cannabis goods must comply with the requirements of section 5403 of this division. - (d) Consumption of alcohol or tobacco shall not be allowed on the cannabis event premises. - (e) The cannabis goods sold onsite at a cannabis event shall be transported to the site by a distributor. - (f) All cannabis goods at a cannabis event shall comply with all requirements for laboratory testing and labeling within this division. - (g) All cannabis goods at a cannabis event shall adhere to all track and trace requirements. - (h) All cannabis goods used for display at a cannabis event shall comply with the requirements of section 5405 of this division. - (i) All cannabis goods sold at a cannabis event shall be placed in an exit package pursuant to section 5413 of this division. - (j) All customer returns of cannabis goods at a cannabis event shall comply with section 5410 of this division. - (k) The daily sales limits under section 5409 of this division apply to sales made at a cannabis event. - (l) A retailer shall only provide free cannabis goods to a person at a cannabis event if the retailer complies with all requirements of section 5411 of this division. - (m) The cannabis event organizer who holds the temporary cannabis event license shall be responsible for ensuring that all rules and requirements for the onsite sale of cannabis goods are followed.
+All onsite sales of cannabis goods must comply with the requirements of section 5403, subsection (a), of this division. - (d) Sale or consumption of alcohol or tobacco shall not be allowed on the cannabis event premises. - (e) The cannabis goods sold onsite at a cannabis event shall be transported to the site by a distributor. - (f) All cannabis goods at a cannabis event shall be in compliance with all requirements for laboratory testing and labeling within this division. - (g) All cannabis goods at a cannabis event shall be in compliance with all track and trace requirements. - (h) All cannabis goods used for display at a cannabis event shall be in compliance with the requirements of section 5405, subsections (a), (c) and (d), of this division. - (i) All cannabis goods sold at a cannabis event shall be placed in an exit package pursuant to section 5413 of this division. - (j) All customer returns of cannabis goods at a cannabis event shall be made in compliance with section 5410 of this division.

+- (k) The daily sales limits under section 5409 of this division apply to sales made at a cannabis event. - (l) A retailer shall only provide free cannabis goods to a person at a cannabis event if the retailer complies with all requirements of section 5411 of this division. - (m) The cannabis event organizer who holds the temporary cannabis event license shall be responsible for ensuring that all rules and requirements for the onsite sale of cannabis goods are followed.